frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 You will utilize the `Extrude Individual` and `Tube Converter` Featurescripts for this exercise.
 Do not use the `Gusset` Featurescript for this exercise.

+The `Extrude individual` Featurescript enables you to extrude sketch regions without merging them.
+In this exercise, if you were to extrude the sketch of the tubes with the standard <code>Extrude</code> tool, only a single part would generate.

+The `Tube Converter` Featurescript condenses the steps of shelling, sketching and dimensioning holes, and extruding holes into a single, customizable feature to easily model tubes.

 !!!
 Tip
     When extruding a sketch in a part studio, you can decide whether to "add" to existing geometry, or to create a "new" part.
 Make sure that when you extrude your gusset, you tell Onshape to create a new part.

 <center>**Exercise 2 Instruction Slides**</center>